-The Retirement Board at its October 31 meeting lowered NYSTRS’ assumed rate of return on investments from 7.25% to 7.1%, as recommended by the System’s Actuary.
-The rate was lowered in response to industry forecasts that it will be more difficult to achieve strong returns going forward.
-Actuarial assumptions like this one are routinely revised in order to align them with experience and expectations.
+The Retirement Board at its October 28 meeting lowered NYSTRS’ assumed rate of return on investments from 7.1% to 6.95%, as recommended by the System’s Actuary.
+The rate was lowered in response to industry forecasts of a decrease in expected future investment returns.
+Actuarial assumptions like this one are routinely revised in order to align them with more recent experience and expectations.

-According to a February 2019 issue brief prepared by the National Association of State Retirement Administrators (NASRA), more than 30 percent of public pension plans surveyed reduced their assumed rate of return since February 2018.
-Since the 2010 fiscal year, more than 90 percent lowered their return assumptions.
+According to a February 2021 issue brief prepared by the National Association of State Retirement Administrators (NASRA), 78% of public pension plans surveyed reduced their assumed rate of return since fiscal year 2017, all but five plans (96%) have done so since the 2010 fiscal year.

-Over the past 30 years, NYSTRS has paid out $120.2 billion in benefit payments and expenses while collecting $33.4 billion in member and employer contributions.
-During the same period, the System’s net assets have grown from $23.2 billion to $122.5 billion, with 85% of NYSTRS’ income generated by investment returns.
+Over the past 30 years, NYSTRS paid out $133.6 billion in benefit payments and expenses while collecting $35.7 billion in member and employer contributions.
+During the same period, the System’s net assets have grown from $26.5 billion to $148.1 billion, with 86% of NYSTRS’ income generated by investment returns.

 Additional actuarial assumptions including, but not limited to, mortality rates, retirement and termination rates, and rates of salary increase, were reviewed and updated to reflect recent member experience.
 Members are generally living longer and retiring at greater rates.
 The assumptions will first be utilized in the actuarial valuation as of June 30, 2021, which will determine the Employer Contribution Rate (ECR) that applies to fiscal year 2022-23 member salaries and will be collected by the System in the fall of 2023.
 See Administrative Bulletin 2021-9 for information on the estimated range for that ECR.

 For additional NYSTRS facts and figures, see the Annual Reports and Infographics pages of this website.
 Also see our Pension Education Toolkit.